British Crown and OceanWise

 |Bathymetry (OceanWise Marine Themes DEM)||

-OceanWise's Raster Charts XL are derived from raster-based material obtained under licence from the UK, and other, Hydrographic Offices where land and other non-marine features have been removed.
-This provides familiarity for users who work with nautical charts and has the advantage of being able to combine it with any land mapping, or aerial imagery, of your choice
+OceanWise's Raster Charts XL are derived from raster-based hydrographic charts obtained under licence from the UK, and other, Hydrographic Offices where land and other non-marine features have been removed.
+This provides familiarity for users who work with nautical charts and has the advantage of being able to combine it with any land mapping, or aerial imagery, of your choice.

 This layer shows the anchorages that have been designated and where a harbour / port authority may request a vessel to anchor.
 A vessel may also anchor anywhere as directed by a harbour / port authority when within their jurisdiction.